Evaluating Gender Bias in Speech Translation: Introduction

-The main contribution of our work is providing the first large-scale multilingual ST challenge set\footnote{Freely available in Zenodo (10.5281/zenodo.4139080)}, which follows an evaluation protocol for the analysis of gender bias, previously proposed for MT \cite{gabriel:2019} (see Table \ref{tab:mustshe_winost}).
+The main contribution of our work is providing a large-scale multilingual ST challenge set,\footnote{Freely available in Zenodo (10.5281/zenodo.4139080)} which follows an evaluation protocol for the analysis of gender bias, previously proposed for MT \cite{gabriel:2019} (see Table \ref{tab:mustshe_winost}).
+This set mainly evaluates the gender bias by analysing the inflection of the gendered words in the sentences, from English to any other language.
+Additional bias can be detected considering different speakers' gender, but such bias is out of the scope of our challenge set.
+Although the synthetic challenge set can propagate stereotypes as described by \cite{blodgett-etal-2020-language}, it still remains valuable to evaluate and monitor the model's performance and provide insights into how the model treats gender-related issues \cite{blodgett_datasets_acl:2021}.